tolulopeoa/Excel-Retail-Store-Sales-Analysis/README.md

 - How many orders are placed for each product category, providing insights into popular and less popular items?
 - What is the distribution of shipping statuses based on the classification of retail outlets?
 - Which states exhibit high sales volumes, and how does this vary across different sales channels?
-- Can we identify delivery agents with a track record of underperformance or delayed deliveries?
+- Can we identify producers with low sales figures?

 The analysis aims to provide actionable insights for the company, facilitating targeted strategies to improve customer satisfaction, optimize inventory, and enhance overall operational efficiency.